Skip to content

 3. For multi-chain proteins, consider selecting specific chains before preparation

-4. Save the prepared structure using to_pdb() if you need to use it later:
+4. Save the prepared structure using to_pdb() if you need to use it outside of Deep Origin APIs.

 # Save the prepared structure